louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^38ac58f7].
 Kidney International (2024).
 High credibility.

-Hyperuricemia management in chronic kidney disease (CKD)—We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C).
-Consider initiating uric acid–lowering therapy for people with CKD after their first episode of gout particularly where there is no avoidable precipitant or serum uric acid concentration is >9 mg/dl [535 μmol/l].
+Hyperuricemia management in chronic kidney disease (CKD) — We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C).
+Consider initiating uric acid–lowering therapy for people with CKD after their first episode of gout particularly where there is no avoidable precipitant or serum uric acid concentration is > 9 mg/dl [535 μmol/l].
 Prescribe xanthine oxidase inhibitors in preference to uricosuric agents in people with CKD and symptomatic hyperuricemia.
 For symptomatic treatment of acute gout in CKD, low-dose colchicine or intra-articular/oral glucocorticoids are preferable to nonsteroidal anti-inflammatory drugs (NSAIDs).
 Nonpharmacological interventions which may help prevent gout include limiting alcohol, meats, and high-fructose corn syrup intake.
 We suggest not using agents to lower serum uric acid in people with CKD and asymptomatic hyperuricemia to delay CKD progression (2D).

 ---